Obifrankie/B9MG119/README.md

 Below are the benefits of cloud computing:

 1. **Agility**: Cloud providers give you access to a numerous range of technologies enabling you to innovate faster.
-You can deploy technology services in a matter of minutes and get from idea to implementation several orders of magnitude faster than before.
-This gives you the freedom to experiment, test new ideas to differentiate customer experiences, and transform your business.
+You can deploy your code utilizing these services in a couple of minutes and navigate from idea to implementation stage much faster than before.
+This way you get freedom to experiment, test new ideas for differentiating customer experiences along with transforming your business.

-2. **Elasticity**: With cloud computing, you don’t have to over-provision resources up front to handle peak levels of business activity in the future.
+2. **Elasticity**: With cloud computing, you don’t have to necessarily provision the resources up-front to handle peak business loads.
 Instead, you provision the number of resources that you actually need.
 You can scale these resources up or down to instantly grow and shrink capacity as your business needs change.

 3. **Cost Savings**: Because of the economies of scale, the expenses are much lower if you had to set up resources on your own.
 Plus, you pay only for the resources you use.